prestonhashworth/xc-api-validation-presence/README.md

 The APIToken is a credential that is generated in the console (or via API call).
 For more information please visit https://docs.cloud.f5.com/docs-v2/administration/how-tos/user-mgmt/Credentials

+Running this script will produce a JSON file that includes HTTP LB name, and the labels attached to it.
+  - When the label "ves.io/api-scope" is present with a value, that HTTP LB has API validation against an API Spec file configured.